BriNelson/todostarter/instructions.md

 * App must store todos in local storage and persist through a reload partially TODO:done

-* App must be deployed to a live URL
+* App must be deployed to a live URL TODO:done

 When complete, turn in URLs to your Github repo and your live site.